samdobson/ArgoFlow/README.md

 This UI will be handy to keep track of the created resources while deploying Kubeflow.

+Note - Argo CD needs to be able access your repository to deploy applications.
+ If the fork of this repository that you are planning to use with Argo CD is private you will need to add credentials so it can access the repository.
+Please see the instructions provided by Argo CD [here](https://argoproj.github.io/argo-cd/user-guide/private-repositories/).

 ## Installing Kubeflow

 The purpose of this repository is to make it easy for people to customize their Kubeflow